Optimal Path-Planning with Random Breakdowns: Abstract

 \section{Abstract}

 We propose a model for path-planning based on a single performance metric that accurately accounts for the the potential (spatially inhomogeneous) cost of breakdowns and repairs.
-These random breakdowns happen at a known (also spatially inhomogeneous) rate and can be one of two types: total, which halt all movement until an in-place repair is completed, or partial, after which movement continues in a damaged state.
+These random breakdowns (or system faults) happen at a known, spatially inhomogeneous rate.
+Our model includes breakdowns of two types: total, which halt all movement until an in-place repair is completed, and partial, after which movement continues in a damaged state toward a repair depot.
 We use the framework of piecewise-deterministic Markov processes to describe the optimal policy for all starting locations.
 We also introduce an efficient numerical method that uses hybrid value-policy iterations to solve the resulting system of Hamilton-Jacobi-Bellman PDEs.
 Our method is illustrated through a series of computational experiments that highlight the dependence of optimal policies on the rate and type of breakdowns, with one of them based on Martian terrain data near Jezero Crater.